metal-toolbox/ctrl/README.md

-This Controller `cntlr` library is imported by Controllers interfacing with the [Condition Orchestrator](https://github.com/metal-toolbox/conditionorc).
+This Controller `ctrl` library is imported by Controllers interfacing with the [Condition Orchestrator](https://github.com/metal-toolbox/conditionorc).